ow-mods/ow-mod-man/CONTRIBUTING.md

 ## Commit Names

-When performing changes on a specific package, try to prefix the name with the package you're changin, see below:
+When performing changes on a specific package, try to prefix the name with the package you're changing, see below:

 - For the core package: `[CORE] Made changes to core`
 - For the cli package: `[CLI] Made changes to the CLI`